Vivian B. Martin, Ph.D.

 my dissertation, Getting the news from the news: a

-grounded theory of purposive attending
+grounded theory of purposive attending, got accolades; but

 I missed some things in my effort to distance myself from